Having

 Dr Carol Jenkins, Head, Social and Behavioural Sciences Programme, ICDDRB, Bangladesh

-Competing views about how to measure successes and failures of sex worker programmes and policies
+Competing views about how to measure successes and failures of sex worker programmes and

 Ms Lucy Platt, AIDS Infoshare, Russia